gerardd33/Tidy/docs/Guide.md

 ```
 mutable class ClassName {

-    values:
+    values: {

-    variables:

-    functions:

-    actions:
     }

+    variables: {
+    }

+    functions: {
+    }

+    actions: {
+    }
+}
 ```

 As you can see, there are four possible types of class members:

 - Values: constant, immutable attributes.
-They can't include mutable types.

 - Variables: variable, mutable attributes.

 - Functions: methods without side effects (so *actions* cannot be invoked inside them).
 Their syntax is very similar to standard Haskell functions.
-They're technically not purely functional because they can use current values of other mutable members, but if we call a function several times with no *actions* (so no side effects) between the invocations, they're guaranteed to yield the same result.
+They're technically not purely functional because they can use current values of other mutable members, but if we call a function several times with no *actions* (so no side effects and the state unchanged) between the invocations, they're guaranteed to yield the same result and not change the state.

 - Actions: methods that can have side effects.

-The order of the sections is significant but you can skip the sections you don't need.
+The order of the sections is important but you can skip the sections you don't need.

-Mutable classes are a tool to store state and work with side effects without a need for, for example, monads, but you should use them carefully.
-The idea is to build the core of your program using clear, transparent flows with immutable classes and functions and use mutable classes only on the edges of your flows (e.g. as places for storage, interactions or entry points), reasonably decoupled from that core and from other mutable components.
+Mutable classes are a tool to store state and work with side effects without a need for things like monads, but you should use them carefully.
+The idea is to build the core of your program, and in general all the components that don't need state and side effets, using clear, transparent flows with immutable classes and functions, using mutable classes either on the edges of your flows (e.g. as places for storage, interactions or entry points) or in other well-selected isolated places, reasonably decoupled from other components.
 When in doubt, make your class immutable, you can easily change it to mutable later if you decide this is the place where you need mutable state or side effects.

 ## Immutable classes